dabapps/django-db-queue-exports/README.md

 python manage.py migrate
 ```
 ## Usage
-### Describing your task
+### Describing your export
-A task is a standard python function.
+An `export` is a standard python function.
 It must take an `export_params` dictionary parameter.
 This can be utilised for any parameters required within your task.
-The task can also optionally return a string value which will be stored in `Export.result_reference`.
+The export can also optionally return a string value which will be stored in `Export.result_reference`.
 This is best used for file paths or URLs when you need to download or access the results of the task.
 Here's an example task:
 ```
 import random